By Gina Barrow, Last updated: June 8, 2022

 But what if you don’t have any backups?
 You might be surprised that your phone apps are all gone when you restore Android after factory reset.

 There is a safe and effective way to handle data loss whenever you are doing a factory reset.
 FoneDog Toolkit- Android Data Recovery has the ability to restore Android after factory reset safely and conveniently.
 This recovery program knows how to take care of your personal data and information so it handles your Android device perfectly and performs recovery smoothly.
-This tool is best for those you are not familiar with recovery technicalities.
+This tool is best for those who are not familiar with recovery technicalities.
 Here are some features you can see in FoneDog Toolkit- Android Data Recovery:

 To learn how to effectively restore Android after a factory reset, follow these simple guides below: